AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ## General preferences

 You can customize general preferences for all new projects that you create in Analysis Workspace.
-For information about how to access these preferences, see [Update user preferences](#update-user-preferences).
+For information about how to access these preferences, see [Update preferences](#update-preferences).

 | Preference | Options |
 | --- | --- |